snirkap/mongo.project/README.md

 The data section is where the configuration data is stored as key-value pairs.

 * db-url: mongodb-service
-  This is a key-value pair in the ConfigMap, where the key is "db-url" and the value is "mongodb-service".
-This configuration data likely represents the URL or connection string to access the MongoDB service.
+  This is a key-value pair in the ConfigMap, where the key is "db-url" and the value is "mongodb-service". in this case the "db-url" is the name of mongodb service.